-Your Planned Giving can be an important foundation for the next generation of your church?
-Planned Giving through your will can bring you peace of mind knowing that your estate allocations have been thoughtfully considered among your family, friends and church.
-If you need help with Planned Giving or need to update your will, North Heights offers Planned Giving classes that can prepare you for a meeting with an attorney.
-Your giving, both now and in the future, can help North Heights further our vision to help others find faith in Jesus, discover their God-given purpose, and equip them to lead lives of eternal significance.
+Your Planned Giving can be an important foundation for the next generation of your church.
+Planned Giving through your will can bring you peace of mind knowing that your estate allocations have been thoughtfully considered among your family, friends, and church.
+It can allow them to lead lives of eternal significance.
 What a great legacy to leave for the next generation.
-To register for a Planned Giving class, contact Diane Armstrong, 651-797-7832.

 Leaving a Legacy through Your Will